-Table 69.
+Table 67.
 Properties of the Monitoring Policy Details report

-Property Description

-Typical uses Run this report to verify the list of devices being monitored by this policy.
+Property Description Typical uses Run this report to verify the list of devices being monitored by this policy.
+Prerequisites To run this report you must have poll policies with the store option enabled.

-Prerequisites None

 Data model BIRT